Skip to main content

 3. Select Upload.

 5. After uploading your files, select Next at the bottom of the page.
-We automatically perform a prescan verification of your application.
-If selected Auto-Scan, the scan starts immediately after prescan verification.
-Otherwise, you can select the modules to submit for scanning.
+We automatically perform a prescan verification of your application, and you can review the prescan results.
+If you selected Auto-Scan, the scan starts immediately after prescan verification.

 Export prescan results